It is a stimulant drug of the central nervous system, which is a substance with vasoconstrictor properties.

-Phenylpropalamine is toxic in doses greater than 1.5 mg per kilogram of body weight and causes vomiting, tachycardia, hyperactivity, hyperthermia, and hypertension .
+Phenylpropanolamine is toxic in doses greater than 1.5 mg per kilogram of body weight and causes vomiting, tachycardia, hyperactivity, hyperthermia, and hypertension.

-Phenylpropalamine has been found to increase the risk of hemorrhagic stroke (bleeding in the brain or in the tissue surrounding the brain) in women, and men may also be at risk.
+Phenylpropanolamine has been found to increase the risk of hemorrhagic stroke (bleeding in the brain or the tissue surrounding the brain) in women, and men may also be at risk.

-Although the risk of hemorrhagic stroke is very low, it has been recommended not to use in humans.
+Although the risk of hemorrhagic stroke is shallow, it has been recommended not to use in humans.

-Several studies have reported aggression, anorexia, cardiac arrhythmia , hypertension, and diarrhea as a result of the use of phenylpropalamine in animals.
+Several studies have reported aggression, anorexia, cardiac arrhythmia, hypertension, and diarrhea due to the use of phenylpropanolamine in animals.

 Sympathomimetics can produce a wide range of effects, most of which mimic the results of excessive stimulation of the sympathetic nervous system.

-It is likely that phenylpropalamine overdose would produce symptoms of excessive stimulation of the sympathetic nervous system.
+Phenylpropanolamine overdose would likely produce symptoms of excessive stimulation of the sympathetic nervous system.

-Signs of aggression and restlessness have been observed in some dogs with the use of treatment.
+Signs of aggression and restlessness have been observed in some dogs using treatment.

-Likewise, lethargy and loss of appetite have been reported in dogs after an overdose.
+Likewise, dogs’ lethargy and loss of appetite have been reported after an overdose.

 Warnings and Contraindications

-Phenylpropalamine is not a selective α-adrenergic receptor agonist, although it shows some residual potency in β-adrenoceptors, its use is contraindicated in pregnant and lactating animals.
+Phenylpropanolamine is not a selective α-adrenergic receptor agonist; although it shows some residual potency in β-adrenoceptors, its use is contraindicated in pregnant and lactating animals.

-Clinical signs of phenylpropalamine poisoning include hyperactivity, hyperthermia, mydriasis , tachyarrhythmias or bradycardia, hypertension, agitation, and seizures.
+Clinical signs of phenylpropanolamine poisoning include hyperactivity, hyperthermia, mydriasis, tachyarrhythmias or bradycardia, hypertension, agitation, and seizures.

-This medicine should not be used in patients with severe hypertension, ventricular tachycardia or in patients who are hypersensitive to phenylpropalamine or any of the components of the formula.
+This medicine should not be used in patients with severe hypertension, ventricular tachycardia, or in patients who are hypersensitive to phenylpropanolamine or any of the components of the formula.

-When used in combination with β-adrenergic receptor blockers, especially non-selective β-adrenergic blockers, phenylpropalamine can cause a sharp increase in peripheral vascular resistance.
+When used in combination with β-adrenergic receptor blockers, especially non-selective β-adrenergic blockers, phenylpropanolamine can cause a sharp increase in peripheral vascular resistance.